Ninjaa-aa/weather-app/readme.md

 5. Your app will be live at the provided Firebase hosting URL.

+### GitHub Pages Deployment

+The project is also live on GitHub Pages.
+To update the GitHub Pages deployment:

+1. Ensure your changes are committed and pushed to the main branch.
+2. GitHub Actions will automatically deploy the updated site to GitHub Pages.
+3. You can view the deployment process in the "Actions" tab of your GitHub repository.

 ## Additional Notes

 - The project uses the free tier of OpenWeather API, which has a limit of 60 calls/minute.
 Please be mindful of this limitation when testing.
+- Two chatbot options are available:
-- The chatbot is integrated using Dialogflow's `<df-messenger>` web component.
+  - Dialogflow chatbot is integrated using the `<df-messenger>` web component.
 Ensure you have the correct agent ID for it to function properly.
+  - Gemini API chatbot is integrated for more advanced interactions.
+Make sure you have the correct API key set up.
 - The project includes various filters for the weather data, accessible through the dropdown menu on the table page.
 - Geolocation functionality requires user permission and a secure context (HTTPS) to work properly.